-Hands down, by a landslide, this old fashion egg custard pie is an great option to serve weekly, more if you’d like.
-I’d vote for more, but that’s just me.
-Honestly, what dessert is worthy enough to allow you to shamelessly lick your plate clean?
-Hey, I’m not here to judge.
-How you pick up every morsel of deliciousness is your business, not anyone else’s!
+Hands down, by a landslide, this old fashion egg custard pie is an great option to serve each week.
+Well, more if you’d like, and you may just like that idea.
+This old fashion egg custard pie is worthy enough to allow you to shamelessly lick the plate clean.

-Overall, my family prefers duck eggs over chicken regardless what we are preparing.
-They love the richness duck eggs provide.
-Not only are they excellent to cook with (think back to what I was saying about omelets, frittatas, or quiches) they are exceptionally delicious to bake with.
+Overall, my family prefers duck eggs over chicken, loving the rich flavor they provide.
+Not only are they excellent for cooking (think back to what I was saying about omelets, frittatas, or quiches), they are exceptionally delicious to bake with.
 Here’s why:

 - The whites of duck eggs have more protein than chicken eggs, which helps to create a higher and lighter product

 - The yolks found in duck eggs are richer in flavor due to its fat content, allowing baked good to be richer in flavor